Updated January 6, 2021

 - Wrap your pet’s body in something biodegradable like a cotton pillowcase or woollen rug.
 Avoid synthetic fabrics, plastic bags or sealed containers.

 - Lay them in the hole and cover with all the dirt, tamping it down periodically to make it hard to dig.

 - Mark the location.
-To be extra sure, place a slab or stones over the top, but this shouldn’t be necessary.
+To be extra sure, place a slab or stones over the top.

 Just a warning: it’s very hard to do.
 Having done this several times, I now wish I had asked someone who wasn’t so emotionally attached.